The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 All output from OpenROAD tools should be directed through the logging API to ensure that redirection, file logging and execution control flow is handled consistently.
-This also includes messages from a third party tool integration.
+This also includes messages from a third party tool.
-Use one of the logging functions in the "ord" namespace to issue the message.
+Use the 'ord' message ID for third party tools.

 The logging infrastructure also supports generating a `JSON
 <https://www.json.org>`__ file containing design metrics (e.g. area,